VictorBarbosa/ai-playing-dino-chrome/README.md

 - I didn't build the game from scratch; I incorporated the source code that I found on the internet [Here](https://codepen.io/MysticReborn/pen/rygqao).
 - I had to make some modifications since I needed a callback whenever obstacles moved on the screen, to determine distance and speed.
-- Although it worked, there are random events in the game that can cause the AI to lose, for example, the game's speed.
+- Although it worked, there are random events in the game that can cause the AI to lose the game, for example, the game's speed.

 Live Test:[Git Pages](https://victorbarbosa.github.io/ai-playing-dino-chrome/)